 Step 2) Measure up Your New Brows

 After wearing a hairnet, your esthetician will stick a ruler on your face to show where your brows should end and start.
-It is here that you discuss your brow goals with your esthetician.
-Whether you wish to achieve a natural brow shape or statement-making eyebrows, microblading will help you to get the desired results hassle-free.
+It is here that you discuss your brow goals with your skin care specialist.
+Whether you wish to achieve a natural brow shape or statement-making eyebrows, microblading treatment will help you to get the desired results hassle-free.

 Step 3) Pencil Your New Eyebrows